Dev-Putthipong/PowerFlow-NR/README.md

 ## Program Input

+Import some test case data to MATLAB code, it includes

 **BusData** : This table contains information about each bus in the power system.
 *	Bus : This column identifies the number assigned to each bus.
 (Required)
 *	Type : This column specifies the type of bus.
 It can be: (Slack bus, PV bus and Load/PQ bus).
 (Required)